top of page

 “When you are at the rock yard, it is easy to think that a boulder is large enough.
 However, when you get it to your property it can look dwarfed by your landscape,” says Bowen.
 He recommends selecting a boulder that may at first appear too big, it will likely be just right once it is placed.

-Lighting Up the Night
+Light Up the Night on Your Boulders

 Incorporating lights into your boulder hardscape design provides a stunning focal point for your home after dark.
 Using a spotlight, uplighting, or backlighting on your boulder design will add an upscale ambiance to your hardscape at night.
 Which boulders you are lighting is as important as how you light them.
 A good rule of thumb is, if your boulders are not intentionally designed to act as focal points during the day, it’s probably not a good design strategy to light them at night.
 Another consideration is the color of your lighting.
 Be sure to use lights that offer a ‘warm-colored glow’ rather than a harsh, stark blue-white light.
 If you are looking for a silhouette effect for your boulders, try uplighting a tree behind your boulder grouping.